-Advised Clients Are £40K Better off Than Unadvised Clients
+Advised Clients Are on Average £40K Better off Than Unadvised Clients

 A recent study called ‘The Value of Financial Advice’ from the International Longevity Centre found that clients who received independent financial advice were better off by an average of £40,000.